mono/website/docs/tools+libraries/tools/gendarme/faq.md

 A few rules (e.g. `RemoveUnusedLocalVariables`) might turn themselves off if debugging symbols are not available.
 Others will use the extra information provided (e.g. variable names) and, in a few cases, it could also affect the number of false positives.

-Which symbols format are supported ?
+Which symbol formats are supported ?
 ------------------------------------

 [Gendarme](/docs/tools+libraries/tools/gendarme/) will read and use the MDB (mono debug) format when available (either when executed on Mono or MS runtime).
 The PDB (MS debug) format can also be used when executed on the MS runtime.
 The format selection and loading of symbols is transparent to [Gendarme](/docs/tools+libraries/tools/gendarme/)'s end users.